cartographer-project/cartographer_ros/docs/source/ros_api.rst

 Occupancy grid Node
 =================

-The `occupancy_grid_node`_ is listening to the submaps published by SLAM and builds a ROS occupancy_grid and publishes it.
+The `occupancy_grid_node`_ listens to the submaps published by SLAM and builds a ROS occupancy_grid and publishes it.
 This tool is to keep old nodes that require a single monolithic map to work happy until new nav stacks can deal with Cartographer's submaps directly.
 Generating the map is expensive and slow, so map updates are in the order of seconds.